Central Park Zoo: 1980s renovation

+1990s to present

 By the early 1990s, some of the structures at the Children's Zoo had collapsed, and there were reports that the animals were being neglected.
 Under threat of closure by federal regulators, the city closed the zoo in 1991.
 Though the WCS had a plan to renovate the zoo, it languished for years because the restoration needed approval from the New York City Landmarks Preservation Commission (LPC), which had designated several zoo buildings as landmarks.
 Furthermore, there were disputes over what the theme of the renovated Children's Zoo should be.
 The $6 million plan to renovate the Children's Zoo was approved by the LPC in 1996, though it was opposed by preservationists who wanted to prevent the zoo's structures from demolition.
 The renovation was initially supposed to be funded by $3 million from Henry and Edith Everett, but the Everetts withdrew their gift due to disputes over how the money should be spent.
 With the help of a $4.5 million grant from businessman Laurence A. Tisch, the Children's Zoo was renovated and renamed the Tisch Children's Zoo upon its reopening in September 1997.

 In June 2009, the Allison Maher Stern Snow Leopard Exhibit opened with three snow leopards, moved from the Bronx Zoo.
 The exhibit, costing $10.6 million, was the first new feature in the zoo since its 1988 renovation.
+In March 2020, the Central Park Zoo and the WCS's other facilities were shuttered indefinitely due to the COVID-19 pandemic in New York City.
+The zoo reopened that July.